Zinc pyrithione: Clothing

 A process to apply zinc pyrithione to cotton with washable results was patented in the United States in 1984.
 Zinc pyrithione is used to prevent microbe growth in polyester.
 Textiles with applied zinc pyrithione protect against odor-causing microorganisms.
 Export of antimicrobial textiles reached US$497.4 million in 2015.

 Mechanism of action

 Antibacterial effect

 Zinc pyrithione is known to exhibit antibacterial activity by disrupting cell membrane integrity and essential metabolic functions in bacteria.

 Antifungal effect

 Its antifungal effect is thought to derive from its ability to disrupt membrane transport by blocking the proton pump that energizes the transport mechanism.
 A study from 2011 showed that antifungal effects of zinc pyrithione work by copper toxicity mechanism that targets critical iron–sulphur proteins.

 Health effects

 Zinc pyrithione is approved for over-the-counter topical use in the United States as a treatment for dandruff and is the active ingredient in several anti-dandruff shampoos and body wash gels.
 In its industrial forms and strengths, it may be harmful by contact or ingestion.
 Zinc pyrithione can in the laboratory setting trigger a variety of responses, such as DNA damage in skin cells.

+Zinc pyrithione is classified as a CMR Category 1B reproductive toxicant in the European Union, leading to its prohibition or strict limitation in certain products within that jurisdiction.
+Research suggests the substance may induce oxidative stress, which has been associated in some studies with physiological changes in the male reproductive system, such as alterations to sperm quality and hormone levels.